Prediction of Spallation Induced Transmutation Rates For Long Lived Fission Products via Proton Accelerator: Methods

 \subsection{PHITS}

 PHITS (Particle and Heavy Ion Transport System), a Monte Carlo particle transport code, is a key tool utilized extensively in this study \cite{ref:phits}.
 This advanced simulation software is specifically designed to model the transport of radiation across various materials with high precision.
 PHITS excels at capturing the complex interactions between particles, heavy ions, and matter, including detailed representations of nuclear reactions and electromagnetic processes.
 In this paper, PHITS is employed to analyze the generated neutron flux spectra and to find the proton penetration depth of proton beams in a target.
 Every PHITS run initializes and transports 100,000 protons with the following beam characteristics: 1 GeV energy, 30 mA current, in a 1 cm radius.
 The simulation is run in continuous energy mode and tallies a multigroup flux with the CCFE-709 group structure.
+The PHITS analysis in this work uses INCL4.6 \cite{ref:INCL} and GEM \cite{ref:GEM} for high energy proton reaction data, as well as JENDL-4.0 for neutron reaction data \cite{ref:JENDL}.